GDLsunq/Shadow-Addon/README.md

-This Minecraft Mod is an Addon for the Create Mod
-This Mod adds new Tools and Armor out of the
+This Minecraft Mod is an Addon for the Create Mod\n This Mod adds new Tools and Armor out of the
 Create Shadow Steel Material.
 Have Fun!